Badrdine Boulaid, Academic Director

 Abdelhay Moudden, PhD, Senior Advisor

 Dr. Abdelhay Moudden earned his PhD in political science from the University of Michigan and has been a professor of political science and international relations at Mohamed V University in Rabat since 1978.
-He was the academic director of the SIT Study Abroad Multiculturalism and Human Rights Morocco program from 1992 to 2013.
+He was the academic director of the SIT Study Abroad Multiculturalism and Human Rights program in Morocco from 1992 to 2013.
 In 1995, Dr. Moudden founded the Center for Cross Cultural Learning and since that time has served as the center’s academic director.
 In 2013, he was appointed senior advisor to SIT programs in Morocco.
 Dr. Moudden is a member of the Consultative Council on Human Rights and a former member of the Moroccan Truth and Reconciliation Commission (2004–2005).
 He has published several articles on Moroccan politics and culture and two novels, the latest of which, The Farewell Sermon, won the Morocco book award for 2004.

 Widad Mazrag, Program Assistant